My Approach

 Communal Exploration: It can be frustrating to find that a message isn’t getting across.
 The typical sentiment may be ‘You’re not listening to me’, with an implication that it is their responsibility to do so, and that you are being hard done by in some way.

-In the Navajo language, such a situation wouldn’t be expressed in the same way.
+In the Navajo language, such a situation might be a little less common.
 In Navajo, the verb takes center stage - what is happening, rather than who is doing it.
-Perhaps a translation would be a little closer to ‘Communication isn’t happening’.
-This is different to most modern languages which are based around the doer of the sentence (the subject) and what it’s being done to (the object).
+Perhaps an interpretation of the message not carrying would more closely resemble ‘Communication isn’t happening’, rather than ‘You’re not listening to me’.
+This is different to most modern languages which are based around the doer of the sentence (the subject) and what it’s being done to (the object) - the process (or verb) takes centre stage, rather than the individuals.

 I like this example as it highlights how there are different ways to paint a picture, but that the representation can carry great significance.
 Showing how different cultures represent things differently, and how these representations have changed over time, can be particularly revealing to people who are struggling to adapt to social norms and learning techniques.

-I also like this example with relation to teaching, as it is a reminder that Teaching and Learning can be a communal process, where both teacher and student are learning together how to navigate and communicate on subjects that may have been challenging in the past.
+I also like this example with relation to teaching, to highlight that Teaching and Learning can be a communal process, where both teacher and student are learning together how to navigate and communicate on subjects that may have been challenging in the past.
 I’ve found such a spirit allows a more friendly, patient and cooperative dynamic in which new realms can be explored.

 Understanding the Systems: Once I was working with a student for whom 19 + 12 = 211.
 It took a little bit of eyes wandering around to get there, but once they landed on 211, they didn’t want a pen and paper to check their answer, and they weren’t budging when it was questioned.
 They were very sure.